Skip to main content

 Cannabinoids

-Depending on the variety, cannabis plants contain different active profiles - an important component is the cannabinoids.
-The two best known are THC and CBD.
-Find out now about their versatile therapeutic effects
+Cannabis plants contain varying profiles of effects depending on the strain – an important component being cannabinoids.
+The two best-known are THC and CBD.
+Learn more now about their diverse therapeutic effects

 Cannabinoids – the main active ingredients in cannabis

 Cannabinoids are chemical compounds.
-They activate the cannabinoid receptors in our body.
-Phytocannabinoids are the plant forms of these chemical compounds: they are found in the highest concentrations in female cannabis flowers - more precisely in the resin glands on the flower surface.
+They activate the cannabinoid receptors in our bodies.
+Phytocannabinoids are the plant-derived forms of these chemical compounds: They are found in the highest concentrations in female cannabis flowers – more precisely, in the resin glands on the flower's surface.

-Today there are more than 113 different cannabinoids known.
+Today, more than 113 different cannabinoids are known.
 New ones are still being discovered.
-There are now researchers who are talking about 144 and more.
-Each cannabinoid has a unique impact on the endocannabinoid system (ECS), which is the cannabinoid receptors in the body.
+Some researchers now speak of 144 or more.
+Each cannabinoid has a unique effect on the endocannabinoid system (ECS), that is, the cannabinoid receptors in the body.

-MEDCAN believes that all the ingredients of the cannabis plant - cannabinoids, terpenes and other chemical compounds - work together to produce the best therapeutic effect.
+MEDCAN believes that all components of the cannabis plant – cannabinoids, terpenes, and other chemical compounds – work together to achieve the best therapeutic effect.
 This so-called entourage effect is confirmed by research and many patients worldwide.

-MEDCAN recommends using full extract cannabis products or cannabis flowers.
-Do not use products that contain individual cannabinoids in isolation.
-Instead, pay attention to the choice of cannabis strain to achieve the desired effect.
+MEDCAN recommends using full-spectrum cannabis products or cannabis flowers.
+Do not use products containing isolated cannabinoids.
+Instead, focus on choosing the right cannabis strain to achieve the desired effect.

 8 cannabinoids with medical potential